GreatCowBASIC/Demonstration_Sources/Train_Solutions/CHEAP-RC_project/readme.md

 **Target area:**

-This control is intended for a small entry-level locomotive (e.g. 5-inch or 7-¼ inch) (see Foto on last page).
+This control is intended for a small entry-level locomotive (e.g. 5-inch or 7-¼ inch) (there is a Foto in the description).
 However, that does not mean that the control cannot also be used in really large models.
 In order to fit into smaller models, some components were deliberately kept small (e.g. standing resistors), without limiting versatility or making it difficult to replicate.
 With the exception of an 8-pin IC (SMD), only wired components are used.
 At 98 x 73mm, the board is quite compact despite all its options.
 The transmitter fits comfortably in one hand and enables the model to be controlled over a distance of several hundred meters.
 There is also the option of local control (with cable).

 **Components of the control system:**

 The entire system consists of three components.

-1. A six-channel transmitter DS600 (Figure 1 and Figure 2)
+1. A six-channel transmitter DS600
-2. A six-channel receiver F-06A (Figure 4)
+2. A six-channel receiver F-06A
-3. A printed circuit board for preparing and outputting the control signals (Figure 5)
+3. A printed circuit board for preparing and outputting the control signals

-A motor controller for 50V and 40A has almost the same mounting holes as the board.
-This makes it possible to create a small, compact block for the entire system.
-This is sufficient for smaller models with, for example, 2 motors of 250W at **+24V**.
-An example of how to connect a motor controller can be found further down.

 **Possibilities of the board:**